 Alcohol Creates Further Problems for Your Healing Mouth

-Aside from deadly interactions when combined with medications, alcohol can have some negative effects on your post-surgery healing process.
+Aside from interactions when combined with medications, alcohol can have some negative effects on your post-surgery healing process.

 Alcohol Delays The Healing of Your Dental Implants